David Felder

-David Felder (born November 27, 1953) is an American composer and academic who is a SUNY Distinguished Professor at the University at Buffalo.
-He is also the director of both the June in Buffalo Festival and the Robert and Carol Morris Center for 21st Century Music.
+David Felder (born November 27, 1953) is an American composer and academic who was a SUNY Distinguished Professor at the University at Buffalo until his retirement in 2023.
+He was also the director of the June in Buffalo Festival and the Robert and Carol Morris Center for 21st Century Music and the Founding Director of the Slee Sinfonietta Professional Chamber Orchestra.